geniikw/CoroutineChain/README.md

 It is a small asset that makes it possible to call Unity's coroutines while chaining them.

-so you don't need to write seuqencial block. just chain it in call black.
+so you don't need to write seuqencial block. just chain it in call block.

 ```csharp
 void Start(){